AU-HCI/website/markdown/index.md

 ## Graded Work

-- Homework (25%): 4
+- Homework (5%): 4
-- Project (75%): 22 Assignments
+- Individual Project (90%):
   - Milestone 1: Project Proposal
     - Assignments: 3
   - Milestone 2: Getting the Right Design
-    - Assignments: 8
   - Milestone 3: Getting the Design Right
-    - Assignments: 6
   - Milestone 4: Communicating the Design
-    - Assignments: 5

 No scores will be curved throughout the semester.
-Please use the following scoring tables:
+Please use the following scoring table:

   + A : $88\% - 100\%$
   + B : $78\% - 87\%$